olincollege/clotter/README.md

 # Clotter

-Clotter is a terminal based plotter, written in C. Improve your efficiency by quicky analyzing trends in data without booting up Matlab or writing a pesky Python script.
+Clotter is a terminal based plotter, written in C. Improve your efficiency by quickly analyzing trends in data without booting up MatLab or writing a pesky Python script.

 ## Dependencies